 The Final Say

 As per my understanding, account management is highly important to grow the business.
-This is the reason many successful businesses prefer hiring account managers who have experience in handling different accounts.
+This is the reason many successful businesses prefer hiring account managers or using accounting software in handling different accounts.

 Organizations with a proper accounting system can easily maintain their financial records, including expenses, gross margin, debt, and more, allowing you to streamline your finances and tasks accordingly.